Big Four (banking): New Zealand

 Together they hold over 90% of gross loans and advances in New Zealand as well as close to 90% of all mortgages.

-These four NZ subsidiaries are massively profitable and in some cases even outperform the Australian parent companies.
+These four NZ subsidiaries are massively profitable and sometimes even outperform the Australian parent companies.
 The extent to which they dominate the banking sector can be seen in profits: In the 2012/2013 financial year, the largest of the Big Banks, ANZ New Zealand, made a profit of NZ$1.37 billion.
 The smallest, BNZ, made a profit of NZ$695 million.
 State-owned Kiwibank, community trust-owned TSB Bank, SBS Bank (formerly Southland Building Society) and Heartland Bank, the next four largest banks by profit, made NZ$97 million, NZ$73.5 million, NZ$14 million and NZ$7 million (albeit with an underlying result of about NZ$30 million) respectively.
 Thus, the profit of New Zealand's next four largest banks (after the Big Four) is equal to less than 30% of the smallest of the Big Four, BNZ.